wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## ICE and NAT support

-The initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8863}}.
+Depending on the Tricke ICE support on the WHIP client, the initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8863}}.
+In order to reduce the setup times, Tricke ICE support is RECOMMENDED for WHIP clients and the WHIP client SHOULD send the SDP offer as soon as possible containing either local gathered ICE candidates or an empty list of candidates.

+The WHIP client MAY perform trickle ICE or ICE restarts as per {{!RFC8838}} by sending an HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
+When used for trickle ICE, the body of this PATCH message will contain the new ICE candidate; when used for ICE restarts, it will contain a new ICE ufrag/pwd pair.

 In order to simplify the protocol, there is no support for exchanging gathered trickle candidates from Media Server ICE candidates once the SDP answer is sent.
 The WHIP Endpoint SHALL gather all the ICE candidates for the Media Server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the Media Server.
 The Media Server MAY use ICE lite, while the WHIP client MUST implement full ICE.

-The WHIP client MAY perform trickle ICE or ICE restarts as per {{!RFC8838}} by sending an HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
-When used for trickle ICE, the body of this PATCH message will contain the new ICE candidate; when used for ICE restarts, it will contain a new ICE ufrag/pwd pair.

 Trickle ICE and ICE restart support is RECOMMENDED for a WHIP resource.